Set MakeupSo now we've found the maximum and minimum length irons the golfer

 clubheads you intend to use.
 (If you can bend the clubheads, this

-is less of an issue.)
+is not an issue.)

 - Choose the longer end of the range for distance, or if the